SLCunningham21/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 * One significant challenge that I encountered was that I could not configure a COUNTIFS formula that I was confidence in when I was creating my pivot table for Outcomes Based on Goals.
+For example when using the COUNTifs formula at first I had a much less complex formula, but upon re-reviewing the help video I came up with this formula =COUNTIFS(Kickstarter!$D:$D,">=1000", Kickstarter!$D:$D,"<=4999",Kickstarter!$R:$R,"plays") although I am not certain that the last criteria was really necessary.

 Each time I attempted a new formula and filter on my data I was met with a different sum total for each column.

 ## Results